www.mobot.org Research Home | Search | Contact | Site Map

 MBG staff, Reza Ludovic, pressing specimens in Mahabo Forest

-Comprehensive botanical inventories are being conducted in each of the six priority sites with the goal of identifying threatened species and assessing the overall species composition.
+Comprehensive botanical inventories are being conducted in each of the six priority sites for littoral forest conservation with the goal of identifying threatened species and assessing the overall species composition.
 Results of inventory work will be used to evaluate patterns of species richness, endemism, and species turnover rates along a latitudinal gradient.
 For the Mahabo forest, work is done in collaboration with local people with the purposes of prioritizing and implementing conservation strategies at the community level.

 Schizolaena elongata from the endemic plant family Sarcolanaceae